conedevelopment/root-docs/widgets.md

 }
 ```

-Alternatively, you can use `withWidgets` method on an object that resovles widgets.
+Alternatively, you can use `withWidgets` method on an object that resolves widgets.
 It can be useful when you just want to hook into the object for some reason.

 ```php
 use App\Root\Widgets\PostCount;